 Dungeness crab are from the Pacific Northwest and are named after the town Dungeness, Washington.
 Their flesh has what is considered to be a delicate flavor and slightly sweet taste.
 If you’re not into catching your own crab then you’ll want to pay close attention to sales.
 When dungeness crab goes on sale at the grocery store – run, don’t walk to get some!
 This is a special treat since dungeness crab can run upwards $30.00/lb depending on the season.
 It makes an impressive and perfect start to any Northwest style meal.

 We often cook our crab, shell it, portion it and then freeze it in air tight packaging.
-A vacuum sealer like this one is perfect for an air tight seal.
-Then you can enjoy dungeness crab cakes any time throughout the year.
+A vacuum sealer is perfect for an air tight seal.
+Then you can enjoy Dungeness crab cakes any time throughout the year.

 Dungeness crab is also very tasty just on it’s own.
 Try it in this great dungeness crab cobb salad with Hat Island dressing.